Bored of the usual city centre pub crawls? Head out to the Leeds suburbs and try a few boozers you’ve never been to before…

 We’re heading down to Oakwood now – but to get there, why not take a detour through the park?
 Head east through the fields and past the lake, before you head back up towards Oakwood, stopping at The White House on the way.
 This is another popular pub, with plenty of beers from local breweries to choose from behind the bar.
 From here, head into the centre of Oakwood to Chophaus, a classy wine bar and steakhouse where you can enjoy hand-picked labels, champagne and cocktails.

 Then it’s into The Stew and Oyster across the road.
 It’s the sister bar to Calls Landing and it’s just as good.
-There’s plenty of craft beer, as well as a decent selection of wine and spirits – obviously, they do stew and oysters if you’re peckish.
-Last up is Preston, just a few doors down.
-It’s one of the North Bar venues, so expect the finest beers from around the globe in an intimate bar that’s incredibly dog-friendly – you might make some new furry friends while you’re there.
+There’s plenty of craft beer, as well as a decent selection of wine and spirits, with tasty eats if you’re peckish.
+Next up is Preston, just a few doors down.
+It’s one of the North Bar venues, so expect the finest beers from around the globe in an intimate bar that’s incredibly dog-friendly.
+The cool, cocktail and real ale-loving surroundings of Tobias will round off your jaunt.
 Need a post-crawl bite to eat?
 Grab a curry to-go from Bengal Brasserie.

 The picturesque market town of Wetherby is the perfect setting for a pub crawl – and there are some great places to stop.
 Let’s start at the top of the town’s main thoroughfare, North Street, at The Royal Oak.
 This is a proper traditional drinking spot, all dark furnishings, brass tops and real ales.
 From here, you’re headed to a pub that dates back 400 years, The Swan & Talbot.
 It’s recently been refurbished, but it still has a cosy, rustic feel, with a winning combination of local beers and hearty pub grub.

-You’ll swing a right onto Bank Street for your next two stops, but before you get to them, we have to tell you about Don’t Tell the Duke – it’s the place to go for amazing steaks, well worth splitting up your crawl for.
-Just around the corner is The Mews, a charming little pub with a country feel and loads of real ales.
+You’ll swing a right onto Bank Street for your next three stops.
+First up, The Lazy Bird serves up classic cocktails and local craft beer to a soundtrack of banging tunes and even a menu of parmos, pizza and burgers.
+Next, The Mews, a charming little pub with a country feel and loads of real ales.
 At the bottom of the street is one of the most popular drinking dens in Wetherby – The New Inn is a proper local pub with a great atmosphere and even better beers.

 Next up is a short walk back towards the centre to The Black Bull, a typical Yorkshire boozer with friendly locals, live sport and a log fire if you need warming up.
-From there, you’ve got The Crown Inn just down the road (it’s a Sam Smith’s pub and a sure-fire bet for a decent value pint), and you can finish up opposite at The Brunswick – expect decent ales and live music on weekends.
-If you need a bite to eat after all that, there’s only place to go in this town and it’s the Wetherby Whaler for their famous fish and chips.
+From there, you’ve got traditional favourite The Red Lion, a beer lover’s paradise with keg and cask on offer.
+And if you need a takeaway after all that, there’s only place to go in this town and it’s the Wetherby Whaler for their famous fish and chips.

 Headingley is the home of Leeds’ most famous pub crawl, but if the behemoth Otley Run feels a bit too hardcore, you can do our mini crawl.
 Begin the day at Woodie’s where you can treat yourself to one of their real ales or craft beers.
 From here, it’s only a short walk to your next stop at The Three Horseshoes – this is a Headingley favourite, with a welcoming, old-school feel and great booze behind the bar.

 Next up is The New Inn.
 It’s only little, but there’s always a good atmosphere in here and the beers are worth checking out too.
-Then you’ve got a bit of a walk down Headingley Lane to get to your next stop – Arcadia isn’t on the Otley Run, so it’s a welcome retreat from the fancy dress groups, especially if you love craft beer.
-They’ve got all sorts on, from breweries near and far, but don’t worry if beer isn’t your tipple – take a look at the wine and spirits they’ve got on the bar too.
+For a pace change, make a wee detour over to Bottle Chop where you’ll find natural wines and craft beer in equal measure.
+Then you’ve got a little walk down Headingley Lane to get to your next stop – Arcadia isn’t on the Otley Run, so it’s a welcome retreat from the fancy dress groups, especially if you love craft beer.
+They’ve got all sorts on, from breweries near and far, as well as wine and spirits aplenty.

 To finish your jaunt in Headingley, we’ve got two of the suburb’s most famous watering holes.
 First up is The Original Oak – it’s got a massive beer garden with a big screen, so it’s the place to go when the sun’s out, but you can enjoy beer and sports all year round.
 The same is true of The Skyrack, on the other side of the road, although the beer garden is a lot smaller.
 They both serve food too, but if you fancy something quick and easy before you go home, I Am Doner is just across the road.